kent-map/kent/19c/whitstable-women-suffrage/README.md

 In the same month, the Women’s Freedom League (W.F.L) launched another holiday campaign in Kent, starting this time from their headquarters at 37, Claire Road, Tankerton.[^ref21] Speakers for the cause included Mary Katherine Trott, Mrs Merivale Mayer, Miss Underwood and Miss F. Taylor who held daily meetings on ‘The Lawn’.
 Two evening meetings were also held in Whitstable on the 25th and 28th .[^ref22] Katherine Trott, the spirited 24- year old organiser of the meetings, wrote that the women 'made a number of friends among the fishermen' who bought copies of the W.F.L’s newspaper.
 Two weeks later, on the 30th July, the W.F.L campaign moved to Herne Bay but returned to Tankerton in August when Miss Nina Boyle addressed an audience.[^ref24]

-With the arrival of the first world war, Whitstable women became involved with the wareffort and agitating for suffrage was suspended.
+With the arrival of the First World War, Whitstable women became involved with the war effort and agitating for suffrage was suspended.
 Mr Todhunter reporting to the War Cabinet Committee on Women in Industry said that “the towns down the coast from Whitstable to Ramsgate were being subjected to air raids pretty frequently, and as a result there was an exodus of women from these towns to the factories.”
 Greta Woodman recalled that her father employed women to do munition work for factories at Harty Ferry and Uplees, making cordite trays.
 Cordite was a nitro-based explosive made into &#39;cords&#39; or fibres which was then laid on perforated zinc trays.
 Packing the cordite trays into boxes was boring, repetitive work.